ant-design/ant-design-pro-site/docs/deploy.en-US.md

 };
 ```

 `hashHistory` uses a URL such as `https://cdn.com/#/users/123` and take the path following the `#` as the application route. `browserHistory` uses `https://cdn.com/users/123` directly.
 When using `hashHistory` the browser always requests `index.html` under the root directory.
 Using `browserHistory` requires that the server be prepared to handle URLs.
 It should be OK to handle the initial `/`.
 However, when the user jumps back and forth and refreshes `/users/123`, the server receives a `/users/123` request, then you need to configure the server to handle this URL to return the correct index.html.
-If you can control the server, we recommend using browserHistory.
+If you can control the server, we recommend using `browserHistory`.
+If you can NOT control the server, and you still want to use `browserHistory`, then you can enable `exportStatic`(https://umijs.org/docs/deployment#static) so that `npm run build` will put the `index.html` under each router folder automatically.

 ## Deploy to a non-root directory